Strategic Initiative

 Placeholder for loading

 Current performance outdoor textiles are impossible to recycle and use many harmful chemicals.
-AMPHITEX is the first 100% recyclable and chemical-free outdoor performance textile.
-It will be made from a combination of recycled and plant-based feedstock, resulting in a world-first carbon negative performance textile.
+AMPHITEX is the first 100% recyclable and chemical-free outdoor performance textile, made from a combination of recycled and plant-based feedstock, resulting in a world-first carbon negative performance textile.

 Placeholder for loading